linuskar/TEK830-Digitalization-and-AI-in-practice-Group-6/src/main/resources/org/team6/texts/info4.md

 For this page you’re presented with a price chart giving you the expected energy prices in 24 hour intervals.
-There is a bar that displays where you’ve set your energy limit, which can be done in the settings page.
+There is also other information provided in this page such as yearly information.